zoom/zoom-oauth-sample-app/README.md

 > In the config.js file, input your clientID, clientSecret, and redirectUrl.
+Please note to test locally the redirectUrl can't be localhost, you can use ngrok or a similar service instead.
 ```
    const config = {
 	development :{